Chapter 3 : Any Sufficiently Advanced Technology

 The effects of magic on muggle electronics had been a vexing problem for generations of wizards before Hermione discovered the shielding effects of magical glass.
 During one of Ron and Harry’s first cases with the Auror Department, she realized that the enchanted glass used by middle eastern Genii could be used to shield electronics from magical interference.
 But it was George who saw the true potential of the idea.
 He developed a process for shaping the glass into all manner of decorative covers and cases for muggle gadgets.
 Weasley’s Wizarding Wraps were now sold all over the world.
 Aside from opening up the wizarding world to computers, televisions, and cell phones, it had also led to a dramatic reversal of fortunes for the family.
 The Weasleys had enjoyed great prosperity while many of the other old wizarding families suffered financial ruin in the aftermath of the Second Wizarding War.

 Harry had been one of George’s earliest supporters, providing the galleons he needed to launch and expand the company.
 As a result, the considerable fortune that Harry had inherited from the Potter and Black families had ballooned.
-Harry was never completely comfortable with his wealth, and he give away a great deal of the proceeds.
+Harry was never completely comfortable with his wealth, and he gave away a great deal of the proceeds.
 He established the Remus Lupin Center at St. Mungo’s which provided free wolfsbane potion and counseling to werewolves while researching a cure for lycanthropy.
 He also created a Nymphadora Tonks Fellowship within the Department of Magical Law Enforcement that paid for Aurors to travel abroad and study the magical techniques of other wizarding nations.
 There were now five students attending Hogwarts on the Fred Weasley Memorial Scholarship that Harry founded with George.
 Particularly dear to Hermione was the Dobby House, a relocation program which helped freed house elves transition into normal society.